Free randomness can be amplified: Proof of Theorem 2

+where we have inserted $I_N^*=2 N^{-1/100}$ and $M=N^{299/100}$.
+The exponential term on the right hand side grows with increasing $N$ for $\eps<0.058$.
+This implies that, unless $P(f\in\cF)$ tends to zero, the probability of abort, $P(R=\perp)$, tends to $1$ as $N$ tends to infinity.
+This concludes the proof of the first claim.

-Note also that quantum correlations can achieve a value of $I_N$ that scales like $1/N$, so that, with the above choice of $M$, the average number of detections in the case with perfect quantum states scales like $N^{-1/2}$, which tends to $0$ for large $N$.
-Thus, the protocol will almost never abort if correctly implemented with quantum states.
+To establish the second claim, first note that the expected size of $|\cT|$ is $2M/N$, and hence, for large $N$, the probability of abort in Step~\ref{step:modS} tends to zero.
+In addition, quantum correlations can achieve a value of $I_N$ that scales like $1/N$, and hence the probability of failing the test in Step~\ref{step:check} scales like $1/N^2$ for each member of $\cT$.
+Thus, since $|\cT|\leq 3M/N$, with the above choice of $M$, the average number of detections in the case with perfect quantum states scales like $N^{-1/100}$, which tends to $0$ for large $N$.
+Thus, the protocol will almost never abort if correctly implemented with quantum states. \end{proof}